nehiljain/data-analysis-projects/eda-coursera/index.md

 ## Problem 1
 Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 Make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.

-I need to subset the emissions for each level in year and sum it.
-Because we compare the result of years, year is a ordinal variable.
-That is the reason I fill the bars with sequential color.
+- Subset the emissions for each level in year and sum it.
+- Because we compare the result of years, year is a ordinal variable.
+That is the reason I fill the bars with sequential color coding scheme.